HTTP Status Codes

 302 FoundCommonly used for temporary redirection.
 The URI of the requested resource has been changed temporarily.

-304 Not ModifiedIndicates that the resource has not been modified since the version specified by the request headers If-Modified-Since or If-None-Match.
+304 Not ModifiedIndicates that the resource has not been modified since the version specified by If-Modified-Since or If-None-Match.

 4xx: Client Error